 - IBERDROLA (IBE): gathers electrical consumption that reflects domestic activities and habits and implements smart grid in Bilbao PED.
-The DPP of Iberdrola is open and accessible from IBE website11.
+The DPP of Iberdrola is open and accessible from IBE website.
 Iberdrola designates Alfonso Menchen as Protection Delegate for Spain and María Teresa Rodríguez de Tembleque as Global Data Protection Coordinator.
-Those names are also provided at ATELIER Governance file (D1.7, section 3.1.6). - SPECTRAL: establishment of local energy communities and development and installation of smart (micro)grids in Amsterdam PED.
+Those names are also provided at ATELIER Governance file (D1.7, section 3.1.6).

+- SPECTRAL: establishment of local energy communities and development and installation of smart (micro)grids in Amsterdam PED.
 The DPIAO at Spectral is Stephen Donnely, also CEO of the company (see Governance.xls, D1.7, section 3.1.6).
 Spectral is working on the DPP that will be finished and reported before start collecting personal data.
-Spectral already has defined the phases and steps this plan will have (see Annex 2).